Kifissia

-Kifissia or Kifisia (also Kephisia or Cephissia; Κηφισιά, [cifiˈsça]) is one of the most expensive northern suburbs of Athens, Greece, mainly accessed via Kifissias Avenue, running all the way from central Athens up to Theseos Avenue in the suburb of Nea Erythraia.
+Kifisia or Kifissia (also Kephisia or Cephissia; Κηφισιά, [cifiˈsça]) is a municipality and one of the most affluent northern suburbs in the Athens agglomeration, Attica, Greece, mainly accessed via Kifissias Avenue, running all the way from central Athens up to Theseos Avenue in the suburb of Nea Erythraia.
 It has traditionally been home to rich Greek families and major Greek political families.

 Municipality

-The municipality Kifisia was formed at the 2011 local government reform by the merger of the following 3 former municipalities, that became municipal units:
+The municipality Kifisia was formed during the 2011 local government reform by the merger of the following 3 former municipalities, that became municipal units: